Canonical graph decompositions via local separations

-\begin{projlemma}[Local components] Let $\hat X$ be an $r$-locally clopen set of vertices of~$G_r$.
+\begin{projlemma}[Local components] Given a connected graph $G$, let $\hat X$ be an $r$-locally closed set of vertices of~$G_r$.
 Then every $r$-local component at $\hat X$ projects onto an $r$-local component at $X:=p_r(\hat X)$. \end{projlemma} \begin{proof} Let $\hat C$ be an $r$-local component at $\hat X$ and put $C:=p_r(\hat C)$.
-Since $\hat X$ is $r$-locally clopen, all of $C$ is included in~$\partial X$.
+Since $\hat X$ is $r$-locally closed, all of $C$ is included in~$\partial X$.
 Then $C$ is included in an $r$-local component $C'$ at~$X$ by \cref{localEdgeRelationLift} (iii)$\to$(i).
 Conversely, $C'$ is included in $C$ by \cref{localEdgeRelationLift} (i)$\to$(ii), so $C=C'$ as desired. \end{proof}